tyson-swetnam/intro-gpt/docs/teaching.md

 | Vocabulary building  | `What does 'aimer' mean in French and what is the antonym?` |
 | Conversation practice | `Engage me in a conversation in French (I'm a beginner)` |

-## ChatGPT and Bard used in academic and essay writing
+## Prompting in academic writing

-Both ChatGPT/Bard can help you with the following tasks:
+Chatbots excel at:

 1. _Summarization_: Can provide brief overviews of lengthy articles, helping to summarize their content.